 'The Box' (as it is affectionately known) is used primarily during wreath laying ceremonies for the Sentinel to retreat to while flowers and Taps are being presented.
 There also is a phone with a direct line downstairs to the Tomb Guard Quarters.
 This is used in times of emergencies or just to notify the next shift of something.

 Has anyone ever tried to get past the Tomb guards, or attempted to deface the Tomb?

 Yes, that is the reason why we now guard the Tomb.
-Back in the early 1920's, we didn't have guards and the Tomb looked much different (see attached picture).
-People often came to the cemetery in those days for picnics during which time some would actually use the Tomb as a picnic area (probably because of the view).
-Soon after, 1925, they posted a civilian guard; in 1926, a military guard was posted during cemetery hours; and on July 1, 1937, this was expanded to the 24-hour watch.
-Since then, the ceremony has developed throughout the years to what we have today.
-Today, most of the challenges faced by the Sentinels are tourists who want to get a better picture or uncontrolled children (which generally is very frightening for the parent when the Soldier challenges the child).
+Back in the early 1920's, we didn't have guards and the Tomb looked much different.
+It was flat at ground level without the 70 ton marble 'cap'.
+People often came to the cemetery in those days and a few actually used the Tomb as a picnic area, likely because of the view.
+Soon after in 1925, they posted a civilian guard.
+In 1926, a US Army soldier was posted during cemetery hours.
+On July 1, 1937 guard duty was expanded to the 24 hour watch.
+Since then, the ceremony has evolved throughout the years to you see today.
+Today, most of the challenges faced by the Sentinels are tourists who are speaking to loudly or attempting to get a better picture (by entering the post).

 What happened to the soldier that was in the Tomb from the Vietnam War?